The Live Chat available with the eDesk Chat Add-On will help your Support Agents deliver an even better customer

-If your account has permission to access live chat, you’ll see a Chat tab on the right of the screen when you are logged into eDesk.
-Click the Chat tab to open the Chat page.
-This is where you will manage your live chats.
+If your account has permission to access Live Chat, you’ll see a Chat tab on the left-hand side.
+Click the Chat tab to open the page and this is where you will manage all of your Live Chats.

 If you don’t see the Chat tab, contact your Admin user who will need to assign a role to your account that includes the chat permission.
 To find out more about this, click here.